 Living In An Intense Stage Of Grief It’s been a bit more than two years since my son passed away at age 24.
-During that time I’ve gone through the gamut of grief - intense sadness, sadness, anger, depression, and overall agitation.
-Whereas the intense sadness, anger, and depression have subsided, at times I still … Continue reading Accepting Comfort After Child Loss
+Whereas the intense sadness, anger, and depression have subsided, at times I still find myself agitated and miserable.
+These moments are usually the result of a physical or emotional trigger like being...
+Continue Reading →

 What To Say, (and What Not To Say), To Someone Who Has Lost a Child